top of page

 Web app (Bootstrap)

-Redesigning a workflow dashboard for an internal Workers' Compensation team.
+Redesigning a workflow dashboard for an internal Workers' Compensation insurance team.

 1. Background